johnathanluong/Mind-Game-Fork/README.md

-# Mind-Game-Fork
+# CAP4053-Mind-Game
-This is a public fork of Mind Game
+Group 14 for UCF AI for Game Programming